sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 }
 ```

-Csmith generates wrapper functions for arithmetic operators whose operands might overflow according to the compiler standard, though there are tricky UBs not defined and the authos have to figure out themselves.
+Csmith generates wrapper functions for arithmetic operators whose operands might overflow according to the compiler standard, though there are tricky UBs not defined and the authors have to figure out themselves (such as `INT_MIN % -1`).

 ### Type Safety

-The trick aspect of C's type safety is qualifier safety.
+The tricky aspect of C's type safety is qualifier safety.
 Modifying constant-qualified or volatile-qualified objects through nonconstant references is [undefined behavior](<https://wiki.sei.cmu.edu/confluence/display/c/EXP40-C.+Do+not+modify+constant+objects>).

 ```c++
 const int **ipp; // the value pointer to shall not be modified